-- A 14-day, 168 hour suspension, commencing Tuesday, March 27 through Sunday, April 22; - Training on search and seizure and report writing, as determined by [F] and Executive [G], or their designee; - Prior to each written report, you must review your body-cam footage and additionally, you will not cut and paste information into your reports for a period of at least one year subject to the extension and the sole discretion of KDPS; - -You will not be eligible to apply for a specialty unit for three (3) years, commencing when the last-change agreement referenced is signed by all parties, subject to a discretion, at the sole discretion of KDPS;
+- Training on search and seizure and report writing, as determined by Captain Huber and Executive Lieutenant Diaz, or their designee;

+- Prior to each written report, you must review your body-cam footage and additionally, you will not cut and paste information into your reports for a period of at least one year subject to the extension and the sole discretion of KDPS;

+- You will not be eligible to apply for a specialty unit for three (3) years, commencing when the last-change agreement referenced is signed by all parties, subject to a discretion, at the sole discretion of KDPS;

-This last-chance agreement for five years commences when signed by all parties, including you and the union, which reflects these terms and condition, and prohibits you from engaging in similar acts or policy violations, including without limitation, submitting inaccurate reports, or violating search and seizure policy or law.
+This last-chance agreement for five years commences when signed by all parties, including you and the union, which reflects these terms and condition, and prohibits you from engaging in similar acts or policy violations, including without limitation, submitting inaccurate reports, or violating [7] search and seizure policy or law.
 The last-change agreement is non-precedent setting and is not subject to grievance or arbitration.
-However, you may grieve any subsequent termination by the City to determine solely if you violated the terms of the lastchance agreement.
+However, you may grieve any subsequent termination by the City to determine solely if you violated the terms of the last-chance agreement.

-The proposed five-year LCA was apparently reduced to three years after the parties discussed the terms
+The proposed five-year LCA was apparently reduced to three years after the parties discussed the terms.

 According to Grievant, Grievant believed that the proposed LCA would have him waiving too many rights to due process.
-Grievant declined the
+Grievant declined the LCA.